Performance and Accountability

-• Crime Levels and outcomes
+• Crime levels and outcome rates

-• Tackling organised criminal groups
+• Work to tackle organised criminal groups

 • Professional standards and complaints against the Police